multi-coop/datami-documentation-content/texts/en/why-gitribute/why-gitribute-costs.md

-## 💸 &nbsp; To reduce the costs of opening your data
+## 💸 · To reduce the costs of opening your data

 We are developping Gitribute so **the cost to share data, and the cost to make open contributions to it approaches zero**.